jamesplease/focus/README.md

 ## Limitations

 - No support for pointer (mouse) inputs
-- No spatial navigation; all transitions must be manually specified
+- No spatial navigation; complex transitions must be manually managed